 Best Beaches in Malta – The North

-North of the island is home to the largest number and, in my humble opinion, most beautiful beaches in Malta.
+North of Malta is home to the largest number and, in my humble opinion, the most beautiful and best beaches in Malta.
 Hence it is a very popular destination for holidaymakers with Mellieha being the main tourist hub.
 Also, you will find some hidden gems around here if adventure is what you are after.

 More family-friendly resorts are located on this side of the island but also wonderful country walks are just behind the corner.
 A friend of mine visited and stayed in Mellieha and had no difficulties travelling and exploring the whole island from this one point only.